zeroc-ice/ice/distribution/src/windows/vc80/doc/README.txt

 -------------------------------------------

 The Visual Basic demos are in the demovb directory.

-If you are using Visual Basic 2005 Express, you must execute a command-line tool before building any of the demos.
-Change to the demovb directory and run this command:

-..\bin\generatevb . build

 To build a Visual Basic demo, start Visual Studio 2005 and open the solution demovb\demo.sln.
 Right click on the desired demo in the